It wasn’t in our original plan, but our decision to design a creative space was intentional.

 At the time, I was enamored with the idea of location independence—the glamorized ability to work from anywhere in the world.
 I had this dream of being a digital nomad, working while traveling and experiencing the world.
 This desire led to the creation of our media and video company, a fairly location-independent business as I was typically able to fly out to client locations or work remotely.

 We tried some test runs on living this digital nomad lifestyle.

 Two years ago, my wife and I went to the Dominican Republic for fun and also to work on the business.
 More recently, our transition from Minneapolis to Phoenix and back to Minneapolis was a whole upheaval that has taken us some adjustment to get back on a routine.

 By joining the Break the Twitch Member Community, you help my wife Amy and I create the most meaningful, helpful things we can for you.
 As a member, you’ll also get member perks such as brand new audio courses each month, private live stream Q&A sessions and a member-only community forum.
-There are limited spots available at the lowest price for life.
+Learn more about becoming a member, at 40% off for life.

 What I found was that I really thrive on routine and having a regular creative space to do my best work.

 I’m not as productive working from different environments, particularly in new places where my attention gets pulled away easily.
 I simply don’t have the organization and concentration to work in different places like many others who choose this lifestyle.
 While some people may find it easy to work while constantly on the move, it just hasn’t worked for me.